pravj/blog-repo/content/blog/setting-up-personal-okr-jfm-2021.md

 For each of the themes, I came up with a backlog of aspirations and ideas.

 This has helped me connect the ideas with each other if there is any such possibility, OR ruling out ideas that are duplicate to each other.

+Some of the themes or ideas that didn't make it to the current plan, will be considered during the next quarter's OKRs.

 ### Objectives